apachols/rabble/NOTES.md

 - You can see the blank in the tile rack :|
 - Display error on invalid play
 - Handle blanks 1: submit word
+- Join link click to copy on desktop and mobile web

+- Security errors for NPM packages
 - Tests for Rabble game file
 - Abstraction for API
+- package.json dev dependencies

 - Bingo scoring rules
 - Victory conditions